-- i. the asset/liability is expected to be realized/settled in the Company's normal operating cycle; - ii, the asset is intended for sale or consumption; - iii. the asset/liability is held primarily for the purpose of trading; - iv. the asset/liability is expected to be realized/settled within twelve months after the reporting period; - v. the asset is eash or eash equivalent unless it is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting date; vi. in the case of a liability, the Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting date.
-All other assets and liabilities are classified as non-current.
+- i. the asset/liability is expected to be realized/settled in the Company's normal operating cycle; - ii. the asset is intended for sale or consumption; - iii. the asset/liability is held primarily for the purpose of trading; - iv. the asset/liability is expected to be realized/settled within twelve months after the reporting period; - v. the asset is cash or cash equivalent unless it is restricted from being exchanged or used to settle a liability for at vi. in the case of a liability, the Company does not have an unconditional right to defer settlement of the liability for All other assets and liabilities are classified as non-current.